swifty-labs/SLEssentials/README.md

 ## Installation

-To integrate <p style="color:blue;">I am blue</p>SLEssentialsinto your Xcode project, specify it in your Podfile:
+To integrate **SLEssentials** into your Xcode project, specify it in your Podfile:

 ```ruby
 platform :ios, '10.0'